tony-aw/tinycodet/README.md

 mtcars$mpg[mtcars$cyl>6] <- mtcars$mpg[mtcars$cyl>6]^2
 ```

-With `tidyoperators` one can now make this more tidy with the following:
+With `tinyoperators` one can now make this more tiny with the following:

 ``` r
 mtcars$mpg[mtcars$cyl>6] %^ =% 2